apache/druid/docs/tutorials/tutorial-rollup.md

   -->

-Apache Druid can summarize raw data at ingestion time using a process we refer to as "rollup".
+Apache Druid&circledR; can summarize raw data at ingestion time using a process we refer to as "rollup".
 Rollup is a first-level aggregation operation over a selected set of columns that reduces the size of stored data.

 This tutorial will demonstrate the effects of rollup on an example dataset.